shenoyranjith/family-tree-generator/README.md

 - <strong>id</strong>: ID of the HTML canvas element in the DOM on which the fabric canvas must be initialized.
 - <strong>width</strong>: The canvas's width.
 - <strong>height</strong>: The canvas's height.
+- <strong>boundToParentSize</strong>: Sets the height and with to the parent elements clientHeight and clientWidth respectively.

 ```
 import FamilyTree, { Node } from './FamilyTree';